bdqnghi/tbcnn.tensorflow/README.md

 First, run:
 ```
-python3 prepare_data.py
+bash script.sh
 ```
-to extract the pretrained embedding.
+to extract the pretrained embedding and download the docker image of f-ast tool.

 For general training and testing:
 ```